hashgraph/hedera-services/docs/design/app/states.md

 ### States used during Pre-Handle

 Before a transaction comes to consensus, the platform gives the application an opportunity to do some pre-work in the background.
-This pre-transaction work is always done using **the latest immutable state**.
+This pre-transaction work is always done using **the latest immutable state** at the time the pre-work began.
 Doing pre-work is perilous, because if care is not taken, it can lead to an ISS!
 Since this possibility motivates some additional complexity in the design, it is worth a brief discussion on how an ISS here can happen.

 Suppose I have two nodes in the network, Carol and Bob.
 Each is receiving a steady stream of transactions and gossiping between themselves and all other nodes in the network.
 At some point, a `Round` of transactions comes to consensus and